aanahid/book-recommender/README.md

 ## Version 3: Web (React App)

-The latest version introduces a web-based user interface created using React.
+The latest version introduces a web-based user interface created using React and Flask (Python).
 Users can input their preferences through the web interface and view their book recommendation.

 To run this version locally:
 1. Run the backend using this command: python app.py